Self-Organising Memristive Networks as Physical Learning Systems: Physical learning with SOMNs

 \subsection{Associative learning}

 Associative learning, i.e. the formation of associations between stimuli and responses, can be implemented in SOMNs by taking advantage of their adaptive conductance changes (i.e. plasticity, cf. sec.~\ref{sec:plasticity}).
 External electrical stimuli applied to SOMNs drive local conductance changes that can lead to global reconfigurations in network states as unique conductance pathways are established for different patterns in the stimuli~\cite{Diaz-Alvarez_associative_2020,Li_etal_2020}.
-The memory encoded in their conductance states~\cite{milano2023tomography} enables SOMNs to recall, or self--learn, these input--output associations. {{In contrast to reservoir computing}, learning is intrinsic to the network: repeated stimulation leads to material-level changes in conductance pathways, enabling SOMNs to self-organise and recall associations without external training mechanisms.
-This is more analogous to biological synaptic plasticity than {statistical} optimisation.} Teaching SOMNs input--output relationships via feedback, without requiring explicit programming also contrasts sharply with conventional implementations of physical neural networks, which typically rely on direct internal state addressability, for example, to physically implement Hopfield associative memory networks~\cite{Hu_associative_2015}.
+The memory encoded in their conductance states~\cite{milano2023tomography} enables SOMNs to recall, or self--learn, these input--output associations.
+In contrast to reservoir computing, where learning occurs in an external layer, associative learning occurs directly inside the SOMN via adjustment of junction conductance states.
+As repeated stimulation leads to material-level changes in conductance pathways, SOMNs self-organise and recall associations between input patterns and global conductance states.
+This is more analogous to biological synaptic plasticity than statistical optimisation.
+Teaching SOMNs input--output relationships via feedback, without requiring explicit programming also contrasts sharply with conventional implementations of physical neural networks, which typically rely on direct internal state addressability, for example, to physically implement Hopfield associative memory networks~\cite{Hu_associative_2015}.

 As self--adjusting to external stimuli mimics biological learning~\cite{Chialvo1999,Carbajal2022}, associative learning in SOMNs effectively provides a physical and material basis for cognition~\cite{Vahl2024,PershinDiVentra_assoc_2010}.
 Experimental and theoretical studies have demonstrated the capacity of SOMNs to emulate core cognitive functions, including associative memory and learning~\cite{PershinDiVentra_assoc_2010,Diaz-Alvarez_associative_2020} as well as working memory~\cite{loeffler2023neuromorphic}.
 Figure~\ref{fig:Phys-learning} schematically illustrates the learning loop: input stimuli perturb the SOMN; readouts are compared to targets; and corrective inputs guide reconfiguration through internal plasticity~\cite{Barrows2025unc}.
 Moreover, implementation of the $n$--back working memory task has revealed that short--term memory can be consolidated into long--term memory by applying both positive and negative feedback, in a manner similar to contrastive learning~\cite{loeffler2023neuromorphic,Chialvo1999,Movellan_1991_contrastive}.
 This metaplasticity is enabled by the heterogeneous and recurrent network connectivity~\cite{milano2023tomography}.